 The industry needs to start looking at current processes differently and grasp the concept of construction industrialisation.

 The concept is illustrated in the construction industrialisation wheel below.
 Five key competencies need to be understood if we are to embrace an industrialised approach; design for manufacture & assembly (DfMA), offsite manufacture, logistics and onsite assembly, followed by design of maintenance.
 These five building blocks are underpinned by eight management skills that are, in our opinion, necessary to drive change.

 Help can be found under the management topic.

-The School provides hundreds of ‘best in class’ learning resources that help you to build your understanding of offsite.
-All are free to use and are catalogued by:
+The School provides hundreds of ‘best-in-class’ learning resources that help to build an understanding of offsite:

-- Issues – the five elements of industrialisation; DfMA, Offsite Construction, Logistics, Onsite Assembly and Design for Maintenance
+- Sub-topics – the five elements of industrialisation; DfMA, offsite construction, logistics, onsite assembly and design for maintenance

-- Media type – do you prefer video, e-learning, workshops, webinars or web documents?
+- Format – do you prefer video, e-learning, workshops, webinars or web documents?

-- Learning level – beginner, intermediate or advanced.
+- Competency level – beginner, intermediate or advanced.

-To have a sneak preview click on the Topics or Learning tabs on the navigation bar above to take you to the help you need.
-Whilst all our resources are free, to access them we do ask that you register with the School.
-If you’re not already, sign up (its free) now to become a member of the School.
+To have a sneak preview, view Topics or Learn from the main menu to take you to the help you need.
+Whilst all our resources are free, we do ask that you register with the School to access them.